 Six different detecting subsystems arranged in layers around the collision point record the paths, momentum, and energy of the particles, allowing them to be individually identified.
 A huge magnet system bends the paths of charged particles so that their momenta can be measured,” according to the CERN website.

-Scientists hope that the data generated by the experiments will be enough to point toward the existence of other dimensions.
+Scientists hope that the data generated by the experiments will be enough to point toward the existence of extra dimensions.
 For this, they are looking for three specific occurrences.
 The first is the presence of massive particle traces, the second is the existence of microscopic black holes, and the third is the missing energy triggered by gravitons that migrate to other higher dimensions.

 Gravitons, the theoretical particles associated with the force of gravity, play a key role in the experiment to detect extra dimensions.
 According to a hypothesis, gravitons can move in all dimensions.
 As such, if we successfully create gravitons in the LHC, it is possible that we might also witness them leaving our dimension.
-This can also explain why gravity is weaker than other fundamental forces — because the gravitons are leaking into dimensions other than the one we are observing.
+This can also explain why gravity is weaker than other fundamental forces — because the gravitons are leaking into extra dimensions other than the one we are observing.

 CERN’s amazing tech